exitus1/Video-Scripts/node.md

 You’ll need to decide if you want to set your pi up “headless” meaning you access your pi remotely without having to plug in a mouse, keyboard, and monitor, or you can choose to plug everything in and connect your pi to a tv or monitor with an HDMI cable.

-If you want to do the headless approach, you’ll need to create a text file in your boot drive titled ssh.
-If you plan on sshing into your pi wirelessly, there’s another step where you need to create a text file titled wpa_supplicant.conf and input the following in the document:
+If you want to do the headless approach, **you’ll need to create a text file in your boot drive titled** ```ssh```

+If you plan on sshing into your pi wirelessly, there’s another step where you need to create a text file titled ```wpa_supplicant.conf``` and input the following in the document:

 ```country=US
 ctrl_interface=DIR=/var/run/wpa_supplicant  GROUP=netdev